jwc20/stitch_img_vertical/README.md

 Put multiple images into the directory with `stitch_img_vertical.py` and run the python script.
 You can change the png to jpg or other image file types (I didn't try all of them).
+I use this frequently to build math/programming problem sets with pdf screenshots.
 See example.

 ## Installation